Richmond, Virginia: Geography

-Richmond is located at (37.538, −77.462).
 According to the United States Census Bureau, the city has a total area of 62 sqmi, of which 60 sqmi is land and 2.7 sqmi (4.3%) is water.
 The city is in the Piedmont region of Virginia, at the James River's highest navigable point.
 The Piedmont region is characterized by relatively low, rolling hills, and lies between the low, flat Tidewater region and the Blue Ridge Mountains.
 Significant bodies of water in the region include the James River, the Appomattox River, and the Chickahominy River.

 The Richmond area, seen from the Sentinel-2 satellite in mid-August 2022.

 Richmond-Petersburg is the 44th largest Metropolitan Statistical Area (MSA) in the United States, and includes the independent cities of Richmond, Colonial Heights, Hopewell, and Petersburg, and the counties of Charles City, Chesterfield, Dinwiddie, Goochland, Hanover, Henrico, New Kent, Powhatan, and Prince George.
 On July 1, 2009, the Richmond—Petersburg MSA's population was 1,258,251.

-Richmond is located 21.69 mi north of Petersburg, Virginia, 66.1 mi southeast of Charlottesville, Virginia, 79.24 mi northwest of Norfolk, Virginia, 96.87 mi south of Washington, D.C., and 138.72 mi northeast of Raleigh, North Carolina.

 Cityscape

 Richmond is often subdivided into the North Side, Southside, East End, and West End.

 Richmond's original street grid, laid out in 1737, included the area between what are now Broad, 17th, and 25th Streets and the James River.
 Modern Downtown Richmond is slightly farther west, on the slopes of Shockoe Hill.
 Nearby neighborhoods include Shockoe Bottom, the historically significant and low-lying area between Shockoe Hill and Church Hill, and Monroe Ward, which contains the Jefferson Hotel.
-Richmond's East End includes neighborhoods like the rapidly gentrifying Church Hill, home to St. John's Church, poorer areas like Fulton, Union Hill, and Fairmont, and public housing projects like Mosby Court, Whitcomb Court, Fairfield Court, and Creighton Court closer to Interstate 64.
+Richmond's East End includes neighborhoods like the rapidly gentrifying Church Hill, home to St. John's Church, poorer areas like Fulton, Union Hill, and Fairmount, and public housing projects like Mosby Court, Whitcomb Court, Fairfield Court, and Creighton Court closer to Interstate 64.

 The area between Belvidere Street, Interstate 195, Interstate 95, and the river, which includes Virginia Commonwealth University, is socioeconomically and architecturally diverse.
 North of Broad Street, the Carver and Newtowne West neighborhoods are demographically similar to neighboring Jackson Ward.Carver has seen some gentrification due to its proximity to VCU.
 The affluent area between the Boulevard, Main Street, Broad Street, and VCU, known as the Fan, is home to Monument Avenue, an outstanding collection of Victorian architecture, and many students.
 West of the Boulevard is the Museum District, which contains the Virginia Historical Society and the Virginia Museum of Fine Arts.
 South of the Downtown Expressway are Byrd Park, Maymont, Hollywood Cemetery, the predominantly black working-class Randolph neighborhood, and white working-class Oregon Hill.
 Cary Street between Interstate 195 and the Boulevard is a popular commercial area called Carytown.